Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 • diseases of the endocrine system;

-• disorders in the cardiovascular system - affect the blood circulation in the body, which leads to improper thermoregulation;
+• disorders in the cardiovascular system - affect blood circulation in the body, which leads to improper thermoregulation;

-• flu or any SARS.
+• influenza or any ARVI.

-Pathological conditions include diabetes mellitus and overweight, which is also accompanied by night sweats.
+Pathological conditions include diabetes mellitus and excess weight, which is also accompanied by night sweats.

 Treatment

-• removal of sweat glands with a laser;
+• laser removal of sweat glands;

-Preventive actions
+Preventive measures

 5. Regularly undergo medical examinations with all specialized doctors.

-6. Treat infectious diseases promptly.
+6. Treat infectious diseases in a timely manner.

 9. Moderate sports and contrast showers are good healers.